 2.2.2.1.1.
-Stage 1-Produce Counts of Track Associations

-For Tracks we will build a matrix like the one above, representing:
+Stage 1-Produce Counts of Track Associations For Tracks we will build a matrix like the one above, representing:

 Counts of customers who have either/or fully played, or have rated as Love It!, the Tracks in the pair.
 Important Notes and Rules

-stomer.
-The matrix in FIG. 16 only considers a universe of 5 Over time, as we collect information on which Artists, 55 Tracks.
+The matrix in FIG. 16 only considers a universe of 5 Tracks.
 We are likely to be considering 500,000 for go-live.

 In order to be included as a count in 1), the user in question must have listened fully (as defined by the licensing agreements) AT LEAST TWICE.
 The rationale behind this is that, if a customer listens to a Track more than once, then they probably like it.
-If they only listen to the Track once then they may only be exploring new music, but not be impressed enough to ever go back to it.
+If they only listen to the Track once then they may only be exploring new music, but not be 15 impressed enough to ever go back to it.

 If a customer rates two Track pairs highly, and listens to both more that twice, then this will have the effect of adding 2 to the corresponding intercept in the matrix.
-This is the maximum influence that one user can ever have on a Track intercept pair.
+This is the intercept pair.